 While excellent teaching is expected for advancement, exceptional accomplishments in teaching may help justify an acceleration.
-Examples of exceptional accomplishments in teaching that could support an acceleration include unusual teaching innovation, revamping/development of major curriculum, a teaching award, exceptional mentoring, or reducing educational disparities for underrepresented students.
+Examples of exceptional accomplishments in teaching that could support an acceleration include unusual teaching innovation, revamping/development of major curriculum, a teaching award, exceptional mentoring, or reducing educational disparities for students, including, but not limited to, first-generation students, underrepresented students, and students with financial needs.

 Accelerations supported by excellent on scholarly and/or professional activity may be proposed when the combination of the number of professional achievements and their significance during the review period exceeds normal standards as defined by the School.
-Some examples of exceptional activity that could support an acceleration include: developing a research program with impactful contributions to the field; significant educational contributions beyond UCSD; or developing an educational program during the review period that will lead to significant community impact.
+Some examples of exceptional activity that could support an acceleration include developing a research program with impactful contributions to the field, significant educational contributions beyond UCSD, or developing an educational program during the review period that will lead to significant community impact.

 In service, activities with significant, broad, and transformative impact may contribute to acceleration, especially when service significantly exceeds expectations for the rank.
-As with other service, expectations for contributions to EDI will be commensurate with rank, especially if such contributions are to be included in the justification for an acceleration.
+As with other service, expectations for contributions to UC San Diego Principles of Community will be commensurate with rank, especially if such contributions are to be included in the justification for an acceleration.